SimpleLuke/FaceRecognitionFrontEnd/README.md

 This is a face recognition app built with the React, Node.js, Express.js and PostgreSQL.
-User can post a image link to find out the faces on the picture.
+Users can post a image link to find out the faces on the picture.

 ## Table of contents